 #3: The Breezy Open-Air Dog Trot That Lets the Light (and Your Dog) Run Free

-This space is giving full indoor-outdoor magic — steel louvered brise-soleil panels overhead casting those wild diamond shadows across warm-toned hardwood floors, with floor-to-ceiling sliding glass panels that open the whole wall up.
-Your dog would plant herself in that sun patch and never move again.
+Suddenly, the space is as fully magical inside as out – think steel louvered brise-soleil panels overhead casting those wild diamond shadows on the warm-toned hardwood floors below, and floor-to-ceiling sliding glass panels that open the whole wall up.
+Your dog would just plant herself in that sun patch and never move again.

-To get this look, start with natural rattan sofas dressed in off-white performance fabric cushions — spill-proof and dog-approved.
-Pair them with Arne Jacobsen Series 7 chairs in natural wood around a round dining table.
-The dark steel structural columns tie it all together without closing off the airflow.
+To get this look, you need to start with natural rattan sofas with off-white performance fabric cushions so that your spill-proof dogs don’t mind sprawling out anywhere.
+Pair the sofas with Arne Jacobsen Series 7 chairs in natural wood around a round dining table.
+With dark steel structural columns, it’s closed but not closed off.

-Keep your hardwood floors sealed with a matte polyurethane coat — it handles paws, water bowls, and muddy chaos without losing that warm honey tone.
+Keep your hardwood floors sealed with a matte polyurethane coat.
+It handles paws, water bowls, and muddy chaos, without losing the warm honey tone.

 📸 Photo credit: Instagram @arkular_